How to Pressure Can Potatoes (Step-by-Step Guide)

 How long do canned potatoes last?

-Common practice is to say that the potatoes will last approximately 12 months.
-Ball has come out with a new canning lid that they guarantee safe for 18 months.
-If you use the new lids, you can count on 18 months.
+It is common practice to say that the potatoes will last approximately 12 months.
+Ball has introduced a new canning lid that they guarantee is safe for 18 months.
+If you use the new lids, you can expect a lifespan of 18 months.

 Uses for canned potatoes